Within This Page

 - Collaborative for High Performance Schools (CHPS)—Resources for high performance school design, construction, operations, and maintenance.

-- Great Schools by Design, an initiative of the American Architectural Foundation
+- Design for Learning, an initiative of the American Architectural Foundation

 - Sustainable Buildings Industry Council (SBIC)—Resources for high-performance school building design and procurement.